OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-22.md

 Now he has accused her, saying, ‘I did not find your daughter to be a virgin.’
 But here is the proof of my daughter’s virginity.”
 Then they shall display the cloth before the city elders,

 ## Deuteronomy 22:18
-and the elders shall take the man and punish him.
+and the elders shall take action against the man and discipline him.

 ## Deuteronomy 22:19
 They shall fine him a hundred shekels of silver and give them to the girl’s father, because this man has slandered an Israelite virgin.
 She shall remain his wife; he must not divorce her as long as he lives.